joavzmo/investmat2019/CourseOutline.md

 ## 2 - Workshop: modeling and control of a vehicle suspension

 **Main reference**: Bill Messner & Dawn Tilbury, [Control Tutorials for Matlab and Simulink](http://ctms.engin.umich.edu/CTMS/index.php?example=Suspension&section=SystemModeling)

+Learning objectives Bloom’s Taxonomy of Measurable Verbs()

 ### 2.1 - System modeling
+  * Learner will be able to recognize lumped element models in engineering.
+  * Learner will be able to describe the quarter car model.
+  * Learner will be able to calculate the relevant Laplace transforms and transfer functions analytically.
+  * Learner will be able to define the system in Matlab using `tf`.

 ### 2.2 - System analysis